 5. There is Always More and F&I Will Prove It.

-We have all had the customer that wouldn’t bump another dollar, but after they got done in F&I their payment went up 20, 30 or 40 dollars.
-The things a car salesman should know include knowing that there is always more room, but when you believe that they won’t go another dollar think again.
+We have all had customers that wouldn’t bump another dollar, but after they got done in F&I their payment went up 20, 30, or 40 dollars.
+The things a car salesman should know include knowing that there is always more room.
+When you believe that they won’t go another dollar think again.
 Maybe you didn’t show them a reason to spend more or provide enough value in the vehicle or the dealership.
-Think about how bumping them another $100 will equal 20, 30 or 40 dollars towards your car salesman salary.
+Think about how bumping them another $100 will equal 20, 30, or 40 dollars towards your car salesman's salary.
 If you don’t get it the F&I Department will.

 6. Price Isn’t Everything

 Stop thinking that price is the only thing that will close the deal because that is not the case.
-Almost everyone is will to pay more when they see the value in something.
-Stop working the desk and start working the customer and provide more value.
-Many salespeople work the desk harder than they work the customer, but when you show them “What’s in it for them” you provide more value and ultimately make more commission.
+Almost everyone is willing to pay more when they see the value in something.
+Quit working at the desk and start working with the customer and provide more value.
+Many salespeople work the desk harder than they work the customer.
+When you show them “What’s in it for them” you provide more value and ultimately make more commission.
 The things a car salesman should know and never forget is that whether they are a newbie or a veteran is that it’s not always about price.
-It doesn't matter if you are selling used cars or BMW's is not always price.
+It doesn't matter if you are selling used cars or BMW's, is not always the price.

 7. True Car Salesmen Know “Be Backs” Won’t Be Back

 You may have heard this one a few hundred times, but that’s because it is usually true so I will say it again: Be Backs won’t be back.
 They say they will, but what they are really saying is that my car salesman didn’t sell me on why I should buy a car from them and their dealership.
 Then they will think there is more to be had somewhere else because you didn’t make them feel otherwise.